pharring/EditorGuidelines/marketplace/overview.md

 _Note: This extension collects and transmits anonymized usage statistics to the extension author for product improvement purposes._

+_Note: If you're using Visual Studio 2022 Preview, you can download a compatible version from here: https://marketplace.visualstudio.com/items?itemName=PaulHarrington.EditorGuidelinesPreview _

 ## Getting Started
 Add a new guideline via the context (right-click) menu on the editor surface.
 You will see a "Guidelines" flyout with three commands: